opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     In some jurisdictions, the original jurisdictionally-assigned ID of a Transaction may be meaningful, so preserve it here.

+sources
+    **optional**
+    **repeated**
+    List of sources used in assembling this object.
+Has the following properties:

     url
+        URL of the resource.
+    note
         **optional**
-    URL pointing to documentation at the Regulator, if any exists, for this Transaction.
+        Description of what this source was used for.

 classification
     Type of transaction - contribution, expenditure, loan, transfer, other